 All new students are required to attend automotive orientation.

 Students are required to furnish their own tools.
-(See an academic advisor, program professor, or the department chair for a required tool list.)
+See the department chair, a program professor or an academic advisor for a required tool list.

 - Download Degree Plan